kavli-ntnu/dj-docs/docs/imaging/basics.rst

 Imaging: The basics
 ==========================

-After completing the instructions under :ref:`Gettinng Started Python`, these next steps will show you how to add data to the pipeline and evaluate some of its outputs (which cells does it identify and what are their functional properties?).
+After completing the instructions under :ref:`Getting Started Python`, these next steps will show you how to add data to the pipeline and evaluate some of its outputs (which cells does it identify and what are their functional properties?).

 Workflows